dabeaz/sly/docs/sly.rst

 Position tracking is often a tricky problem when writing compilers.
 By default, SLY tracks the line number and position of all tokens.
-The following attributes may be useful in a production method:
+The following attributes may be useful in a production rule:

 - ``p.lineno``.
 Line number of the left-most terminal in a production.
 - ``p.index``.
 Lexing index of the left-most terminal in a production.